-In addition to services provided to the City of Columbus and its employees, the Ohio Revised Code (ORC) provides that the Commission also oversees various administrative personnel functions for approximately 2,587 employees in the classified service of the Columbus Board of Education (Board).
+In addition to services provided to the City of Columbus and its employees, the Ohio Revised Code (ORC) provides that the Commission also oversees various administrative personnel functions for approximately 3,685 employees in the classified service of the Columbus Board of Education (Board).
 In accordance with the ORC and an agreement executed by both the Commission and the Board, services provided by Commission staff for the various administrative personnel functions are billed to the Board.
 This agreement covers any and all work associated with class plan maintenance (creation, revision, abolishment of class specifications), test development and/or administration, and trial board administration for the Board.
 The Commission will make such services available to the Board as long as Board funding is available for reimbursement of Commission costs for the services.

-As of January 1, 2018, there were 127 classification specifications in the Columbus City Schools' class plan.
-During the year, staff completed a total of 54 class reviews with recommendations approved by the Commission.
+As of January 1, 2019, there were 124 classification specifications in the Columbus City Schools' class plan.
+During the year, staff completed a total of 22 class reviews with recommendations approved by the Commission.

-The 54 reviews resulted in:
+The 22 reviews resulted in:

-- 2 actions to create new classification specifications
+- 4 actions to create new classification specifications

-- 5 actions to abolish classifications
+- 3 actions to abolish classifications

-- 1 actions to review without change
+- 0 actions to review without change

-- 3 action to place a moratorium
+- 0 actions to place a moratorium

-- 43 actions to revise and/or retitle
+- 15 actions to merge, revise and/or retitle

-These actions resulted in the district's class plan totaling 124 classifications as of December 31, 2018.
+These actions resulted in the district's class plan totaling 124 classifications as of December 31, 2019.
+There is one classification awaiting pay and bargaining unit assignment by the School Board before it can be officially included in the classification count.

-In 2018, Columbus City Schools utilized the Commission's downtown test center for 22 days of testing, and the Hearing Room for two days of trial board hearings.
+In 2019, Columbus City Schools utilized the Commission's downtown test center for 27 days of testing, and the Hearing Room for three days of trial board hearings.